 The best cheap gifts for travelers

-Packable grocery bags – We always try to save money when we travel by staying in apartments through Guest To Guest or Airbnb, and buying our own groceries to cook at home is a big part of the budget travel equation!
+We always try to save money when we travel by staying in apartments through HomeExchange or Airbnb, and buying our own groceries to cook at home is a big part of the budget travel equation!
 But as good little global citizens, we always try to bring our own fold away shopping bag to eliminate waste.
 In many countries, it’s not even optional – an unexpectedly large grocery run in Chile resulted in a huge box of groceries placed in our trunk!
 We love to travel with this awesome foldable shopping bag in a pouch.

 We use our phones for everything these days when we travel.
 Google Maps, Tripadvisor, Skyscannner, Instagram and of basics like snapping photos and videos along the way.
 My phone battery is pretty much always having a near-death experience.
 I would be totally sunk without our external battery packs – we brought four different ones on our round-the-world trip.
-My favorite – and the most giftable – is this high-quality, durable model from Anker.
+My favorite (and the most giftable) is this high-quality, durable model from Anker.
 It’s tiny, it works great and the fit-and-finish can’t be beat.
 We have the compact version that’s good for 3350 mAh, but there’s also a slightly larger 5000 mAh version.
-Don’t forget a short cable to plug into your phone.
+Don’t forget a short cable to plug into the phone.

 Gifts for female travelers

-“Mary Poppins” bag like Lo&Sons OMG – This bag is so great that it’s traveling around the world with us!
+I love my Lo&Sons OMG!
+This bag is so great that it traveled halfway around the world with us!
 Sometimes it feels bottomless – it holds my 15” MacBook Pro, my Amazon Fire tablet, camera gear (including another lens), an emergency med kit, my makeup case and so much more.
-It would also make a perfect bag for a solo weekend away if you travel light like I do!
+The updated large OG 2 would also make a perfect bag for a solo weekend away if you travel light like I do!
 The quality is excellent and I can’t recommend this bag enough.

 Best travelling gifts for him